faranalytics/dialog/README.md

 The S2S model converts spoken input into spoken output, while the STT–TTS model first converts speech into text, which is processed by an Agent; the Agent’s textual response is then converted back into speech.
 Both approaches involve tradeoffs.

 Dialog adopts the STT–TTS model.
-It orchestrates communication between the VoIP, STT, TTS, and Agent modules.
-The framework provides concrete implementations of VoIP, STT, and TTS modules, along with abstract Agent classes designed for subclassing.
+It orchestrates communication between the VoIP, STT, TTS, and Agent components.
+The framework provides concrete implementations of VoIP, STT, and TTS classes, along with abstract Agent classes designed for subclassing.

 ### Features

-- Simple, extensible, modular framework
+- Extensible, modular framework
 - Concrete implementations for VoIP, STT, and TTS, plus abstract Agent classes for extension
 - Multithreaded deployments
 - Event-driven architecture
-- Isolated state — modules exchange objects but never share references
+- Isolated state — components exchange objects but never share references

 **NB** Dialog is a well architected and production-grade implementation; however, it is still undergoing active refactoring.
 Prior to 1.0.0, public interfaces may change on turns of the minor and commit messages will be minimal.